What are Avalon’s onboard guidelines and services?

 Email and Internet: All Avalon ships in Europe have complimentary Wi-Fi available.
 Internet cafes can be found in many towns in Western Europe, generally with reasonable charges.

 Electricity: Onboard electricity is 220v.
 Wall sockets take a European 2-prong plug.
 To use any small personal appliance such as an electric razor, curling iron, or electric plug-in type alarm clock, you will need an adapter to plug in to the wall sockets for dual voltage appliances and a converter as well as an adapter for appliances that are not dual voltage.
 Converters must be EU certified.
 Cheap, non-certified converters may damage your appliance and are a fire hazard on the ship.
-Bathroom sockets are solely for razors (and/or battery chargers for digital cameras, mobile phones); the use of hairdryers, curling irons, etc., is only permitted in the stateroom bedroom.
-For specific details on voltage requirements on land for each of the countries you are visiting, please refer to the “Know Before You Go” section.
+Staterooms are also equipped with USB outlets which are useful for charging phones, tablets, cameras, etc.

 Telephone Service: Each stateroom includes a direct dial telephone which may be used to call between staterooms.
 Ship-to-shore calls are also available in Europe.
 Any charges are placed on your shipboard account.

-Television: Each stateroom has color satellite TV and will receive some English programming.
-There is a shipboard information channel and a channel with entertainment videos or movies.
+Europe: Each stateroom has color satellite TV and will receive some English programming.
+There is a shipboard information channel and a channel with a wide selection of movies and music.

 Email and Internet: Wi-Fi is not available in the Amazon or Galápagos.

 Electricity: Onboard bathrooms have a dual 220v/110-120v plug for shavers and small appliances.
 You will need an adapter or converter to use in other outlets in the stateroom for any small personal items such as a razor, curling iron, or alarm clock.
-For specific details on voltage requirements on land for each of the countries you are visiting, please refer to the “Know Before You Go” section.
-Electricity on board in Treasure of Galápagos is 110v.
+Electricity on board the Treasure of Galápagos is 110v.
 Electricity on board the Amazon’s Delfin III is 220v.

 Telephone Service: In the Galápagos and the Amazon, there is a satellite-linked pay phone available for use in an emergency.